flatironinstitute/sciware/02_Testing/slides.md

 ## How do you implement tests?

-Test libraries provide:
+#### Testing libraries

 * functions, utilities for writing tests
 * checks for (in)equality
-* ways to log messages, produce errors
+* log messages, produce errors
 * random input generation, looping

-Test frameworks provide:
+#### Testing frameworks

-* ways to organize, describe tests
+* organize, describe tests
 * way to run tests (or some subset thereof)
 * capture output, aggregate results

-Many tools include both, and languages can include builtin features or standard libraries.
+Many tools include both, and languages can include builtin features or standard libraries